BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 This step also validates the e-models (testing the model on protocols unseen during optimisation).
 This is done by ``pipeline.validation()`` called via ``analysis.sh``.
 The validation protocols are specified in the ``pipeline_settings`` dict of ``./config/recipes.json`` under the key ``validation_protocols``.

-Once the validation is done, the models in your final.json will have a field ``passedValidation``.
+Once the validation is done, the models in your final.json will have a field ``validated``.
 This field can have 3 values:

 * If it is None, that means the model did not go yet through validation.